SupashipHQ/sdk/packages/javascript/README.md

 # Supaship JavaScript SDK

-A JavaScript SDK for Supaship that provides a simple way to manage feature flags in your JavaScript applications.
+A type-safe JavaScript SDK for Supaship that provides a simple way to manage feature flags in your JavaScript applications.

 ## Installation